 We haven’t mentioned the total available inventory of impressions and media space for Mobile advertising, other standalone Advertising Real-Time Bidding Platforms, apps inventory, and several other media platforms available for businesses today.

-Now, Is this even a comparison?
-Take it easy and stick to digital marketing.
+Now, Online advertising Vs Traditional marketing: Is this even a comparison?
+Take it easy and stick to digital marketing unless your business demands otherwise.
 Period.